-Congratulations — you’re coming up on a very exciting time in your medical career, and that means it’s time for financial success as a new attending physician!
+Congratulations — you’re coming up on a very exciting time in your medical career, and that means it’s time to achieve financial success as a new attending physician!
 As an attending, you have many doors open to you, and with those new opportunities come great responsibilities.
 One main responsibility you have is to keep control of your finances.

 We’ve said it before and we’ll say it again, saving and investing for the future as early as possible is the easiest way to reach your financial goals.
 However, there is more to the process than simply creating a budget on a spreadsheet (though we highly recommend that!).
 You’ll also have to consider investing, insurance, debt, tax planning, asset protection, and your estate plan, among other things.

 While your new paycheck may have you memorizing your credit card information to do some online shopping, take a minute to go through our 8-step checklist to help fill in the gaps of your current financial plan.